World Economic Forum jobs in New York, NY - 106 jobs

 Qualifications/special skills

-To qualify for an internship with the United Nations Internship Programme, the following conditions must be met: (a) be enrolled in a graduate school programme (second university degree or equivalent, or higher); (b) be enrolled in the final academic year of a first university degree programme (minimum Bachelor's level or equivalent); or (c) have graduated with a university degree (as defined above).
-OFFICIAL WRITTEN PROOF FROM THE UNIVERSITY SUPPORTING ONE OF THE ABOVE POSSIBILITIES MUST BE ATTACHED TO THE INSPIRA APPLICATION.
-1. Be computer literate and proficient in standard software applications (e.g., MS Office 365 or similar).
-2. Have a demonstrated keen interest in the work of the United Nations and have a personal commitment to the ideals of the Charter.
-3. Have a demonstrated ability to successfully interact with individuals of different cultural backgrounds and beliefs, which include willingness to try and understand and be tolerant of differing opinions and views.
-4. Ability to manage multiple tasks and adhere to deadlines.
-Applicants to the UN Internship Programme are not required to have professional work experience.
+To qualify for an internship with the United Nations New York Headquarters Internship Programme, Department of Global Communications, the following conditions must be met: 1.
+Applicants must: (a) Be enrolled in or have completed a graduate school programme (second university degree or equivalent, or higher); (b) Be enrolled in or have completed the final academic year of a first university degree programme (minimum bachelor's level or equivalent).
+2. Be computer literate in standard word processing and spreadsheets software applications; Have a demonstrated keen interest in the work of the United Nations and have a personal commitment to the ideals of the Charter; and have a demonstrated ability to successfully interact with individuals of different cultural backgrounds and beliefs, which include willingness to try and understand and be tolerant of differing opinions and views.
+Special Notice A completed online application (Cover Note and Personal History Profile) is required.
+Incomplete applications will not be reviewed.
+The Cover Note must include: - Degree Programme (What are you currently studying?) - Graduation Date (When will you graduate or when did you graduate from the programme?) - List the IT skills and programmes that you are proficient in. - List your top three areas of interest. - Explain why you are the best candidate for this specific internship. - Explain your interest in the United Nations Internship Programme.
+Applicants who are children or siblings of a staff member shall not be eligible to apply for an internship at the United Nations.
+Applicants to the UN Internship Programme are not required to have professional work. experience.
 However, a field of study that is closely related to the type of internship that you are applying for is required.
 Applicants must be a student in the final year of the first university degree (bachelor or equivalent), Master's or Ph.D.
 Programme or equivalent, or have completed a Bachelor's, Master's or PH.D.
 Programme.
 Do you meet any of the above criteria?
 If yes, please indicate which one and attach proof to the application.
 Please note that you will have to provide an official certificate at a later stage.
-Applicants must be computer literate in standard software applications (e.g., MS Office 365) and be able to produce well-formatted, high-quality PowerPoint presentations, Word documents, and Excel workbooks.
-Ability to draft articles and make concise notes is desirable
+Applicants should have good knowledge of standard software applications, especially MS Word, MS PowerPoint, and MS Teams.
+Ability to draft news articles and/or social media posts in desirable.
+Ability to design surveys and polls is desirable.

 Languages

 English and French are the working languages of the United Nations Secretariat.
-For the internship advertised, fluency in English (both oral and written) is required.
+Fluency in spoken and written English is required for the internship.
 Knowledge of an additional official UN language is an advantage.
 Arabic, Chinese, English, French, Russian and Spanish are the official languages of the United Nations Secretariat.

 Additional Information